Cadair/octoprint-matrix-notifier-plugin/extras/matrix_notifier.md

 ```

 This would send messages on the "Connected" event.
 Find the existing section of the config and edit it where appropriate rather than adding new sections.
+Note that not all events have been tested, please [open an issue](https://github.com/Cadair/octoprint-matrix-notifier-plugin/issues/new) if you encounter an issue with a specific event.